mivanit/magic_triangles/README.txt

 some of the calculated configurations so far may be found in the /data directory calc.exe in the main directory will often be outdated, and does not have a real user interface yet, code must be edited directly

+the ".imdone" folder is for an atom plugin that tracks commented issues